What Is Cake Flour, All-Purpose Flour, Self-Rising Flour, and Bread Flour?

-It doesn't take a rocket scientist to figure out that cake flour is good for cake, and bread flour is good for…wait for it…Bread!
-But why, and why do some all purpose flours seem to make great bread, and others turn out disappointing loaves, and what the heck is self raising flour anyway?
+It doesn't take a rocket scientist to figure out that cake flour is good for cake, and bread flour is good for . . . wait for it . . . bread!
+But why?
+And why do some all-purpose flours seem to make great bread, and others make disappointing loaves?
+And what the heck is self-raising flour anyway?

-Gluten are the strands of amino acid proteins that bind together in a bread dough after the mixture of water, and the creation of longer and stronger chains of gluten through mechanical mixing (kneading).
-The higher the protein content, the more gluten can be developed.
 These chains of gluten are important for bread, as they are what allow the dough to capture the created gasses during the cooking and leavening processes, and expand from dense to light.
-High gluten is not considered an asset when making pastries, pie crusts, biscuits etc, as the gluten can make these tough and chewy.
+High gluten is not considered an asset when making pastries, pie crusts, or biscuits as the gluten can make these doughs tough and chewy.

-There is a difference between all purpose flour from the southern climates, and that from more northern climates, and the more northerly grown the wheat, the higher the gluten content.
-This can explain why an all purpose flour bought in Wisconsin makes a great bread, and an all purpose flour bought in Alabama doesn't.
+There is a difference between all-purpose flour from the southern climates, and that from more northern climates.
+Wheat grown in northern climates contain higher amounts of gluten.
+This can explain why an all-purpose flour bought in Wisconsin makes great bread, and an all-purpose flour bought in Alabama doesn't.

-Whole wheat flour is high in protein, but the protein from the germ and bran is not well turned into gluten, and as such, whole wheat breads tend to be heavier, but more flavorful then white flour breads.
-Rye bread contains very little gluten, and as such 100% rye breads are very dense.
+Whole-wheat flour is high in protein, but the protein from the germ and bran doesn't turn into gluten very well.
+As such, whole-wheat loaves of bread tend to be heavier, but more flavorful than white-flour loaves of bread.
+On the other hand, rye bread contains very little gluten, and as such rye bread is very dense.

 Cake flour is a low gluten flour that has also been chemically altered slightly for better use in cake baking.

-Self raising flour is generally all purpose flour that has had baking powder mixed in, and do not require any additional baking powder to be added when making biscuits, pancakes or muffins.
+Self-rising flour is generally all-purpose flour that has had baking powder mixed in and does not require any additional baking powder to be added when making biscuits, pancakes, or muffins.

 The protein content of these types of flours are approximately: